-4.4.2.
-Lowered rotational symmetry of the electronic structure and anisotropic charge carrier dynamics.
-The tunable band gap and the anisotropic, trigonally warped low-energy dispersion are the key factors for unusual ballistic electron optics in bilayer graphene (BLG) different from the standard Dirac case.
-The low-energy band-structure of BLG is given by equation 5.
-The presence of $v_3$ skew hopping parameter breaks rotational symmetry and induces trigonal warping, leading to triangularly deformed Fermi surfaces with opposing orientation in the $K^{\pm}$ valleys, as can be seen in figure 18b.
+breaks rotational symmetry and induces trigonal warping, leading to triangularly deformed Fermi surfaces with opposing orientation in the $K^{\pm}$ valleys, as can be seen in figure 19b.
 Since an anisotropic dispersion entails a corresponding anisotropy in the charge carriers' velocity distribution, $\mathbf{v} = \frac{1}{\hbar} \nabla{\mathbf{k}} E$ , the trigonally warped dispersion of the bilayer graphene leads to directional and valley dependence of the ballistic electronic transport.

-Anisotropic ballistic charge carrier dynamics in bilayer graphene has been observed directly in scanning gate microscopy (SGM) experiments: In reference [148], they raster-scan the bilayer graphene areas behind a gate-defined channel with an SGM tip and measure the linear conductance between source and drain as a function of the tip position. resulting conductance map in figure 17b shows two narrow jets emanating from a gate-defined bilayer graphene channel predominantly at an angle of 60° with respect to each other.
-These collimated jets at this specific angle directly result from the reduced symmetry of bilayer graphene's trigonally warped dispersion.
+Anisotropic ballistic charge carrier dynamics in bilayer graphene has been observed directly in scanning gate microscopy (SGM) experiments: In reference [169], they raster-scan the bilayer graphene areas behind a gate-defined channel with an SGM tip and measure the linear conductance between source and drain as a function of the tip position.
+The resulting conductance map in figure 18b shows two narrow jets emanating from a gate-defined bilayer graphene channel predominantly at an angle of 60° with respect to each other.
+These collimated jets at this specific angle directly result from the reduced symmetry of bilayer graphene's trigonally warped dispersion, equation 6.
 For charge carriers at a given Fermi energy, the triangular Fermi line gives rise to three distinct preferred directions per valley (normals to the triangle's flat legs).
 The electronic states emerging from the channel populate these directional states according to the distribution of the occupied channel mode.
 As a result, there are two jets behind the channel corresponding to one of the preferred directions per valley.
-For recent additional evidence for the anisotropic transport, see reference [177]).
+The right panel of figure 18b depicts the calculated angle-dependent propagation probability that one obtains when weighting the propagation directions prescribed by equation 6 by the distribution of the lowest confined channel mode.
+The calculations were carried out in the frame of the fourband continuum model of bilayer graphene [63, 64, 65, 169] valid at the relevant low energies.
+For recent additional evidence for the anisotropic transport, see reference [201]).